ebjornset/DryGen/docs/examples/filtering-mermaid-diagram-content.md

 hero_height: is-fullwidth
 ---
 ### About these examples
 These examples show how you can control what C# types that will be included in your Mermaid diagrams.
-Here we will only focus on the Class diagrams, but the filtering capabilities are the same for ER diagrams, so you can use the same filters for your ER diagrams.
+Here we will only focus on the Class diagrams, but the filtering capabilities are the same for ER diagrams, so you can use the same filters for those diagrams.

 In the following examples we exclude most of the diagram content details, to make it easier to follow the examples.
 [The Mermaid Class diagram details examples](../mermaid-class-diagram-details/) digs into more details on how to control the content details in your Mermaid Class diagrams and [the Mermaid ER diagram details examples](../mermaid-er-diagram-details/) does the same for Mermaid Er diagrams.